-This Code of Conduct outlines our expectations and requirements applicable to all participants including organisers, cohort call hosts, mentors,, guest speakers and experts, regarding activities in relation to any of our events.
-This code also details steps for reporting unacceptable behaviour.
-Organisers will enforce this code throughout the programme.
+This Code of Conduct outlines our expectations and requirements applicable to all participants including organizers, cohort call hosts, mentors, guest speakers, and experts, regarding activities in relation to any of our events.
+This code also details steps for reporting unacceptable behavior.
+Organizers will enforce this code throughout the program.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

-The following behaviours are expected of all participants:
+The following behaviors are expected of all participants:

-Value each other’s ideas, styles and viewpoints.
+Value each other’s ideas, styles, and viewpoints.
 We may not always agree, but disagreement is no excuse for poor manners.
 Be open to different possibilities and to being wrong.
 Be kind in all interactions and communications.
 Be aware of your impact and how intense interactions may be affecting people.
 Be constructive and positive.
-Take responsibility for your impact and your mistakes – if someone says they have been harmed through your words or actions, listen carefully, apologise sincerely, and correct the behaviour going forward.
+Take responsibility for your impact and your mistakes – if someone says they have been harmed through your words or actions, listen carefully, apologize sincerely, and correct the behavior going forward.

 Seek diverse perspectives.
 Diversity of views and of people on teams powers innovation, even if it is not always comfortable.
 Encourage all voices.
 Help new perspectives be heard and listen actively.
 If you find yourself dominating a discussion, it is especially important to step back and encourage other voices to join in.
 Be aware of how much time is taken up by dominant members of the group.
 Provide alternative ways to contribute or participate when possible.

 Be inclusive of everyone in an interaction, respecting and facilitating people’s participation whether they are:

 Remote (on video or phone)